tanmaygoyal258/tanmaygoyal258.github.io/_pages/home.md

 ## Welcome to my webpage!

-My name is Tanmay Goyal and I am a Research Fellow (Pre-Doctoral Researcher) at [Microsoft Research India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/).
+I am a Research Fellow (Pre-Doctoral Researcher) at [Microsoft Research India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/).
 I am part of the Goal-Driven AI team, where I work with [Dr. Gaurav Sinha](https://sinhagaurav.github.io) in the fields of Bandit Theory and Online Learning.

 Prior to this, I have graduated from the [Indian Institute of Technology, Hyderabad](https://www.iith.ac.in) with a B.Tech in [Artificial Intelligence](https://ai.iith.ac.in).